-The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by six purse seiners during 2013-14, with various live bait, pontoon-towing and feeding vessels also involved.
-The majority of the purse seine fishing commenced in mid December 2013 and finished in early February 2014.
-Two vessels conducted longline, and pole and line operations, and four vessels conducted trolling operations in the waters off SA in the 2013-14 season.
-This catch using line methods was from the WTBF.
+The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by six purse seiners during 2014-15, with various live bait, pontoon-towing and feeding vessels also involved.
+The majority of the purse seine fishing commenced in early January 2015 and finished in late March 2015.
+One vessel conducted pole and line operations in the waters off SA in the 2014-15 season.
+This catch was from the WTBF.